Skip to main content

 4. Consensus Detection — cross-source agreement algorithm — 3+ sources align = high confidence

-5. Confidence Gating (HITL) — low-confidence data surfaced to broker — never auto-submitted
+5. Critique Gating (HITL) — findings surfaced to broker as an awaiting_critique_review or awaiting_user_input pause — never auto-submitted

 6. Ontology Mapping (Deterministic) — 153+ PE answer codes to canonical fields